rerobots/docs/prelim.md

 ## API Tokens

-The core interface of rerobots is its <abbr title="application programming interface">[API](/api.html)</abbr>.
+Besides the Web user interface (WebUI), rerobots has an <abbr title="application programming interface">[API](/api.html)</abbr>.
 An **API token** is a string that provides authentication and authorization for API requests. rerobots API tokens follow the JSON Web Token standard, [RFC 7519](https://tools.ietf.org/html/rfc7519),